 Omeprazole is the best proven treamtent for squamous ulcers.
-Omeprazole works by suppressing acid production & giving the ulcers a chance to heal.
+Omeprazole works by suppressing acid production and allowing the ulcers to heal.

 Glandular & Pyloric Ulcers:

 Omeprazole alone is generally not enough to successfully treat these kind of ulcers.
-However it is still essential in the treatment of these ulcers – but should be in conjunction with mucosal protectants like sucralfate and anti-biotics if bacterial involvement is suspected.
+However it still plays an important role in the treatment of these ulcers.
+However, Omprazole should be use in conjunction with mucosal protectants like sucralfate.
+Treatment should also include anti-biotics if bacterial involvement is suspected.

 To find out more about hindgut ulcers and the appropriate treatment, check out this article.